Theory of the Collective Many-body Subradiance in Waveguide Quantum Electrodynamics: Nonideal waveguide

 \subsubsection{Numerical verification}

 The behavior of the collective energy shift is summarized in Fig.~\ref{fig:shift_nonideal}.
-At fixed deep-subwavelength spacing [Fig.~\ref{fig:shift_nonideal}(a)], the two low-lying branches approach the same asymptotic value as $N$ increases, whereas the $\xi=3$ mode shows a visibly larger finite-size offset than the $\xi=1$ mode.
-This is precisely the behavior predicted by Eq.~\eqref{eq:Jtotal-asym-main}: the dominant contribution is $\xi$ independent and survives in the thermodynamic limit, while the branch dependence enters only through the correction proportional to $\xi^2/(N+1)^2$.
+At fixed deep-subwavelength spacing, the two low-lying Bragg-edge modes with $\xi=1$ and $\xi=3$ approach the same asymptotic value as $N$ increases, while the $\xi=3$ mode shows a visibly larger finite-size offset as is shown in Fig.~\ref{fig:shift_nonideal}(a).
+This is precisely the behavior predicted by Eq.~\eqref{eq:Jtotal-asym-main}: the dominant contribution is $\xi$ independent and survives in the thermodynamic limit, while the mode-index dependence enters only through the correction proportional to $\xi^2/(N+1)^2$.

 Figure~\ref{fig:shift_nonideal}(b) further shows that the spacing dependence of the converging collective energy shift is captured to high accuracy by the thermodynamic-limit expression $J_\infty$ in Eq.~\eqref{eq:Jinf-main} especially when $k_0d$ is not very large.
 The finite-$N$ curves for $\xi=1$ and $\xi=3$ remain close to $J_\infty$ over the whole plotted interval, indicating that the dominant shift is set primarily by the near-field free-space interaction rather than by branch-dependent finite-size effects.
 In Fig.~\ref{fig:shift_nonideal}(c), the finite-size dependence is isolated by plotting $(J_\xi-J_\infty)/\Gamma$ on a log--log scale.
 The numerical data for both $\xi=1$ and $\xi=3$ fall on straight lines with slope $-2$, in agreement with the predicted $(N+1)^{-2}$ scaling, while the $\xi=3$ branch lies systematically above the $\xi=1$ branch because of the $\xi^2$ dependence of the prefactor.